Quick Overview

 Measuring Success with Free Tools

-Reduced Malware Incidents: Properly configured Windows Defender should prevent most common malware infections.
+Reduced Malware Incidents: Properly configured endpoint protection (Windows Defender / Apple XProtect) prevents most common malware infections.

-Better Password Practices: Bitwarden implementation should eliminate password reuse and weak passwords across your organization.
+Better Password Practices: Bitwarden implementation eliminates password reuse and weak passwords across your organization.

-Network Visibility: Regular Nmap scans should provide clear understanding of devices connected to your network.
+Network Visibility: Regular Nmap scans provide clear understanding of devices connected to your network.

-Backup Reliability: Automated backup systems should provide confidence in data recovery capabilities.
+Backup Reliability: Automated backup systems (Windows Backup / Time Machine) provide confidence in data recovery capabilities when tested regularly.

 Key Performance Indicators